JetBrains/gradle-grammar-kit-plugin/README.md

   // Version of IntelliJ patched JFlex (see the link below), Default is 1.7.0-1 jflexRelease.set("1.7.0-1")

   // Release version, tag, or short commit hash of Grammar-Kit to use (see link below).
-By default, the latest available is used. grammarKitRelease.set("2021.1.1")
+Default is 2021.1.2 grammarKitRelease.set("2021.1.2")

   // Optionally provide an IntelliJ version to build the classpath for GenerateParser/GenerateLexer tasks intellijRelease.set("203.7717.81")